-The upcoming Black Panther ongoing series by John Ridley and Juann Cabal has been delayed by Marvel Comics.
+The upcoming new Black Panther ongoing series by John Ridley and Juann Cabal now has a trailer (see above) and new preview images from the first issue (see below).

 Originally announced via the New York Times, Ridley and Cabal's Black Panther is marketed as a revolutionary new take on T'Challa and the Wakandan kingdom that will "upend everything… and have ramifications for the entire Marvel Universe!"